gwillem/urlfilecache/README.md

 - `WithTTL(duration)` - Don't re-fetch if file was modified within TTL period
 - `WithPath(path)` - Use a custom cache location instead of auto-generated path
-- `WithPackagePath()` - Use calling package name instead of executable name in path.
+- `UsePackagePath` - Use calling package name instead of executable name in path.
 This is useful if multiple applications use the same library and a single download would suffice.

 ### Example: TTL